ryan-c-lewis/road-trip-2022/README.md

 <img src="photos/17_trail3.jpg" width="600" />

 Passed through a little village at the very bottom of the canyon, sort of like a hotel.
 Apparently only a small percentage of people win the reservation lottery and are able to stay here.
-It even had a shop where you could buy food and supplies (and pay with credit card somehow lol; I guess they had sattelite internet.)
+It even had a shop where you could buy food and supplies (and pay with credit card somehow lol; I guess they had satellite internet.)
 Lots of hikers were taking a break here.

 <img src="photos/17_trail4.jpg" width="600" />